 Even if you aren’t actually using your phone to make calls or texting internationally, many apps use data in the background without you realizing it.

 To avoid charges from roaming, you have a few settings on your phone depending on your needs:

 Turn off roaming

-Although turning off cellular data and data roaming will prevent your phone from using data, these won’t necessarily stop phone calls and text messages.
-To completely avoid these costs overseas be sure to set your phone to AIRPLANE MODE.
+Although turning off cellular data and data roaming will prevent your phone from using data, these won’t necessarily stop phone calls and SMS messaging.
+To completely avoid these costs when traveling abroad, be sure to set your phone to AIRPLANE MODE.